HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 | **PPN-BANK** | the memory bank number. ( to be defined ) |
 | **CPU-ID** | the CPU ID number. ( to be defined ) |

 When address translation is disabled, the respective TLB is is bypassed and the address represents a physical address in bank zero at the local CPU as described before.
 Also, protection ID checking is disabled.
-The U,D,T,B only apply to a data TLB.
+The U, D, T, B only apply to a data TLB.
 The X bit is only applies to the instruction TLB.
 When the processor cannot find the address translation in the TLB, a TLB miss trap will invoke a software handler.
 The handler will walk the page table for an entry that matches the virtual address and update the TLB with the corresponding physical address and access right information, otherwise the virtual page is not in main memory and there will be a page fault to be handled by the operating system.
 In a sense the TLB is the cache for the address translations found in the page table.
 The implementation of the TLB is hardware dependent.

 ### Caches